phyver/GameShell/doc/gameshell.md

 ### Using an executable archive

-(Releases have not been set up yet: please, run the game from source.)

 The easiest way to start the game is to run a self-extracting executable archive (see the end of this page to know how to generate one yourself).
 Pre-built archives for the various versions of the game can be found on the